Super Not-Drowning Skills

 - Unless you're a druid, which, with decent gear and liberal application of its instant-cast heal-over-time spells, can swim indefinitely through Fatigue.

 - One zone, Vashj'ir, takes place entirely underwater.
-In order to prevent drowning from becoming an issue, the first quest in the zone, which is a prerequisite for all of the others, has you collect some of the local creatures to help a shaman cast an enchantment on you that will allow you to breathe underwater while in the zone.
+In order to prevent drowning from becoming an issue, the first quest in the zone, which is a prerequisite for all of the others, has you collect some of the local creatures to help a shaman cast an enchantment on you that will allow you to breathe underwater while in the zone—and also move faster through the water in the zone.

 - In the original game and the first (Burning Crusade) expansion, your breath meter went down at a realistic rate while you were underwater.
 After about 30 seconds of holding your breath, you started to drown.
 Nowadays, though, even the lowliest neophyte can hold his breath under water for two solid minutes with no ill effect.
 He can also cast fireball spells (if a mage) or use his Battle Shout and Demoralizing Shout abilities (if a warrior) while fully immersed.